Tanvi3004/Simple-RNN-Sentiment-Analysis-App/README.md

 An EarlyStopping callback prevents overfitting by stopping training when validation loss stagnates.

+## Streamlit Sentiment Analysis App

+This is how the app looks when running:

 # 🚀 How to Improve Prediction Score?
 ### 1. Use a More Advanced Model (LSTM or Bidirectional LSTM)